robenkleene/design-references/after-effects/after-effects-text.md

 - `⌥↑` / `⌥↓`: Decrease / increase leading by 2 px
 - `⌥⌘↑` / `⌥⌘↓`: Decrease / increase leading by 10 px

+## Paragraph vs. Point Text

+- Click and drag with the text tool to create paragraph text
+- Click with the text tool to create point text

+### Converting

+- With the `Type Tool` active (`⌘T`), right-click the text and choose either `Convert to Paragraph Text` or `Convert to Point Text` (note this only works if the caret is not currently entering text in the text field, e.g., the text field itself needs to be selected)